 A reasonable accommodation is a modi- 6.
-Light Duty

-- 7. Private space for expressing breast milk - tions" of the employee's position.
+Light Duty fication or adjustment that allows an employee to perform the "essential functions" of the employee's position.
 Some 8.
 Assistance with manual labor examples of reasonable accommodations 9.
-Modified work schedule.
+Modified work schedule. are: